dotnet/runtime/docs/pr-builds.md

 The tests will not fail because the intent of this platform is to stage new platforms where the test infrastructure is new and we need to test if we have enough capacity to include that new platform on the "main" runtime pipeline without causing flakiness.
 Once we analyze data and a platform is stable when running on PRs in this pipeline for at least a weak it can be promoted either to the `runtime-extra-platforms` pipeline or to the `runtime` pipeline.

 ### Runtime-extra-platforms
-This pipeline does not run by default as it is not required for a PR, but it runs twice a day, and it can also be invoked in specific PRs by commenting `/azp run runtime-extra-platforms` However, this pipeline is still an important part of our testing.
+This pipeline does not run by default as it is not required for a PR, but it runs twice a day, and it can also be invoked in specific PRs by commenting `/azp run runtime-extra-platforms`.
+However, this pipeline is still an important part of our testing.

 This pipeline runs innerloop tests on platforms where we don't have enough hardware capacity to run tests (mobile, browser) or on platforms where we believe tests should organically pass based on the coverage we have in the "main" runtime pipeline.
 For example, in the "main" pipeline we run tests on Ubuntu 21.10 but since we also support Ubuntu 18.04 which is an LTS release, we run tests on Ubuntu 18.04 of this pipeline just to make sure we have healthy tests on those platforms which we are releasing a product for.